 On completion of this course, the student will be able to:

-- formulate appropriate statistical hypotheses for scientific tests
+- Specify appropriate hypotheses for scientific tests.

 |Graduate Attributes and Skills